Home » Autism Health and Medical Info » Exploring Pica in Autism: Causes, Symptoms, and Management

 • Obsessively craving non-food items

-According to a recent study, there’s no clear-cut distinction between pica and exploratory behavior.
-There are very few epidemiological studies that explore the pica occurrence in individuals on the spectrum.
-It is, however, important to note that children often explore but putting foreign objects in their mouths, and that is very normal.
+Very few epidemiological studies explore the pica occurrence in individuals on the spectrum.
+However, it is important to note that children often explore by putting foreign objects in their mouths, which is very normal.

-Still, there are some things that may help you distinguish between pica and exploratory behavior:
+Still, some things may help you distinguish between pica and normal development behavior:

 • Your child’s age: Although pica is more common in young children, it can occur at any age.